Zasilkovna/opencart3/README.md

 Orders**.
 Here you can export the marked orders to a csv file, which you then upload to the client section » [Parcels Import](https://client.packeta.com/en/packets-import/upload).

 ### Upgrading module
-1. Copy the **admin** and **catalog** directories from the archive to the root directory of your opencart store.
+1. Log in to Administration, go to Extensions » Installer and upload the archive with .ocmod.zip extension.
-2. Log in to Administration, go to Extensions »Extensions page and select the extension type **Shipping**.
+2. Go to Extensions » Extensions page and select the extension type **Shipping**.
 3. After installing the module, click the blue **edit** button. (required action for database update)
 4. Check settings